Hair Installations are Life Savers

 There is no harm in going back to a hair professional to mend such an issue when wearing a sew-in.
-The best part about going to see a professional is they can alleviate the pain and pressure properly which prohibit any further damage.
+The best part about going to see a professional is they can alleviate the pain and pressure properly which prohibits any further damage.
 A good stylist should always agree to redo or loosen the weave without charging.
-If you're experiencing issues with a too tight install or may experience them in the future, do not hesitate to speak up and communicate to let them know what you're dealing with.
+If you're experiencing issues with a too-tight install or may experience them in the future, do not hesitate to speak up and communicate to let them know what you're dealing with.

 Your weave can potentially be loosened in the shower by standing under warm water and gently massaging the scalp in the areas that seem tight.
 Another option of this form is to cover your head in a steaming towel which can help to make the weave easier to manipulate before the user attempts to loosen it.
 Some wearers may find it beneficial to rub the scalp with a head massager before trying to loosen the weave.
 When sleeping, avoiding pressure on the side where the weave is tightest can also help to reduce problems.

 Applying an oil to the scalp between the threads of your weave can release the tension of the tightness.
-Suitable products include tea tree oil, peppermint oil or even a mixture of conditioner and water sprayed on to the scalp.
+Suitable products include tea tree oil, peppermint oil, or even a mixture of conditioner and water sprayed on to the scalp.
 Peppermint oil is probably the best choice since the properties of it creating a cooling effect.
 These types of oils should be massaged into the temples and around the tracks to both loosen the weave and relieve head pain.